 Initiated and partly coordinated by Dr Katherine Dunn, the School’s Covid-19 response has been mobilising our in-house resources and expertise to tackle emerging challenges created by the pandemic.
 This work has been carried out in collaboration with frontline medics, clinical engineers, medical physicists, NHS procurement, industry, government advisors, charities and others.

 Here is an overview of some of the Covid-19-related initiatives our staff, students and alumni have been involved in to date.

 Analysing the efficacy of face coverings

-In May, a study led by the School of Engineering hit the news in over 20 countries, reaching an audience of over 4 billion people.
-The research found that wearing a face mask or other covering over the mouth and nose reduces the forward distance travelled by an exhaled breath by more than 90 per cent.
+In May, a study led by the School of Engineering found that wearing a face mask or other covering over the mouth and nose reduces the forward distance travelled by an exhaled breath by more than 90 per cent.
+This finding hit the news in over 20 countries, reaching an audience of over 4 billion people.

 The researchers used a technique called Background Oriented Schlieren imaging that enables scientists to measure the distance and direction travelled by air expelled when a person breathes or coughs.
 Measurements were taken from people wearing different face coverings while standing or lying down, and from a manikin connected to a cough-simulating machine.

 The team tested seven types of face covering – including medical-grade and home-made masks – and found that they could all potentially help limit the spread of Covid-19.

 The research was referenced in the UK Government’s SAGE Committee documents which underpinned policy on face masks.
 Principal Investigator, Dr Ignazio Maria Viola, gave several TV and radio interviews explaining the research to media outlets including BBC Breakfast and ITV News (pictured).
 Read more.

 Dr Ignazio Maria Viola explaining the University's research on face coverings on ITV News

 Face shields for frontline workers